Lord's: Continued developments

-By the 1860s and 1870s, the great social occasions of the season were the public schools match between Eton and Harrow, the University Match between Oxford and Cambridge, and the Gentlemen v Players, with all three matches attracting great crowds.
+By the 1860s and 1870s, the great social occasions of the season were the public school match between Eton and Harrow, the Varsity Match between Oxford and Cambridge, and the Gentlemen v Players, with all three matches attracting great crowds.
 Crowds became so large that they encroached on the playing area, which necessitated the introduction of the boundary system in 1866.
 Further crowd control measures were initiated in 1871, with the introduction of turnstiles.
-The pavilion was expanded in the mid-1860s and shortly thereafter it was decided to replace the original tavern with a new construction commencing in December 1867.
+The Pavilion was expanded in the mid-1860s and shortly thereafter it was decided to replace the original tavern with a new construction commencing in December 1867.
 At this time a nascent county game was beginning to take shape.
-With Lord's hosting more county matches, the pitches subsequently improved with the umpires being responsible for their preparation.
-Middlesex County Cricket Club, which had been founded in 1864, began playing their home games at Lord's in 1877 after vacating their ground in Chelsea, which had been considered a serious rival to Lord's given its noblemen backers.
-In 1873–74, an embankment was constructed which would could accommodate 4,000 spectators in four rows of seats.
+With Lord's hosting more county matches, the pitches subsequently improved with umpires overseeing their preparation.

+Middlesex County Cricket Club, which had been founded in 1864, began playing their home games at Lord's in 1877 after vacating Prince's ground in Chelsea, which had been considered a serious rival to Lord's given its noble backers.
+In 1873–74, an embankment was built which could accommodate 4,000 spectators in four rows of seats.
 Four years later a new lodge and was constructed to replace an older lodge, along with a new workshop, stables and a store room at a cost of £1,000.
-To meet the ever increasing demand to accommodate more spectators, a temporary stand was constructed on the eastern side of the ground.
+To meet the ever-increasing demand of accommodating more spectators, a temporary stand was constructed on the eastern side of the ground.
 After many years of complaints regarding the poor condition of the Lord's pitch, the MCC took action by installing Percy Pearce as Ground Superintendent in 1874.
 Pearce had previously held the same position at the County Ground, Hove.
 His appointment vastly improved the condition of the wicket, with The Standard describing them as "faultless".